wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'is heralding the harshest of winters',
-    'is leading the gerilla against a local despot', 'is preparing the grand winter ball in honor of the dead', 'is on a mission to rescue an hostage',
+    'is leading the gerilla against a local despot', 'is preparing the grand winter ball in honor of the dead', 'is on a mission to rescue a hostage',
   ];
    gen_data['airelementalwants'] = [
-    'destroy all static ojects',
+    'destroy all static objects',
     'protect the sky',
-    'prevent rainclouds from coming',
+    'prevent rain clouds from coming',
     'snuff all flames',
     'erode the earth',
     'want to return to the plane of air',